titogarrido/Lab-Composer-Integrated/README.md

      o Double maxPenaltyFactor
    }
    ```

-12. Take a minute to understand each attribute from your asset `Contract`:
+12. Take a minute to understand each attribute from your asset Contract:

     - contractId - It is the ID of your contract, unique identifier.
     - grower - refers to `participant Grower`